ineffably/vibe-space-shooter/memory-bank/progress.md

 We have also successfully fixed a critical issue with Pixi.js v8.9 texture creation by replacing the incorrect baseTextureAsset.clone() approach with the proper Texture constructor.
 This issue was causing textures not to appear despite being properly loaded.
 We've also adjusted entity scaling and implemented the enemy system limits required by the spec (max 10 enemies, min 0.5s shooting interval, max 3 active shots per enemy).

-Most recently, we've fixed a player ship movement issue, fine-tuning the movement speed to a balanced 3.0 value that provides responsive yet controlled movement.
+We've fixed a player ship movement issue, fine-tuning the movement speed to a balanced 3.0 value that provides responsive yet controlled movement.
 This involved adding debug logs to diagnose input handling and state machine transitions.

+We have implemented a scrolling star background that creates a parallax effect with stars of different sizes, speeds, and brightness levels moving from top to bottom.
+This creates the illusion of the player ship traveling forward through space and significantly enhances the visual appeal of the game as specified in the original requirements.

+Most recently, we've implemented a comprehensive sound system with sound effects for key game actions including laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
+Sound effects have been integrated into the relevant game systems, significantly enhancing the gaming experience.

 ## What Works